pengKiina/pengKiina/README.md

-- 👋 Hi, I’m @pengKiina
+- 👋 Hi, I’m @pengKiina working in Lapland as marketing expert and tour guide.
 - 👀 I’m interested in content marketing.
 - 🌱 I’m currently doing PhD at University of Eastern Finland.
 - 💞️ I’m looking to collaborate on content marketing, especially in tourism business.